Star Trek returns to our screens after a 12 year hiatus. Wait… are we seriously counting Enterprise?

 The grand Klingon super-weapon is a giant fucking lens flare.

 Despite everything I’ve said, I am enjoying Discovery.
 I can see the show growing and I’ve a sneaky suspicion bigger and better things will crawl out once the glitz has calmed down a lil’ and grand ideas are allowed to flow.
 The story of redemption and mankind’s last bastion of savagery could make for an interesting dilemma down the line, although the signposts are so huge and gaudy they may as well advertise a cheap motel.
 Michael Burnham’s story is one I want to stick with and I’m intrigued to see how her story takes shape.
-This intrigue is mostly due to the strength of the actor’s performance and the powerful artistic vision.
+The intrigue’s mostly earned with the strength of the actor’s performance and the powerful artistic vision.
 Yes, even with the wonky camera angles and flimsy plot premises.

 Star Trek Discovery could really do with feeling a lil’ bit more like Star Trek.